Restoration of Rights, Pardon, Expungement & Sealing

 A. Executive pardon

 Pardon power rests exclusively in the governor, except for cases of treason for which the legislature has the pardon power.
 Or.
 Const. art.
 V, § 14; Or.
 Rev. Stat. § 144.649.
+No provision for administration.
 The governor must report to the legislature each grant of clemency, including the reasons for the grant.
 Or.
 Const. art.
 V, § 14.

 “Generally, the Governor will not exercise his clemency power to pardon applicants for crimes which the law allows a court to set aside; therefore, you should not file an application if you qualify for judicial expungement under [Or.
 Rev Stat.] § 137.225 and have not sought such expungement.”
 Oregon Executive Clemency and Pardon Application, posted at http://recordgone.com/pardons/Oregon-Pardon-Application.pdf (citations omitted).